fastlane/fastlane/YourFirstPR.md

 - Create a separate PR for each tool that you’ve worked on
 - Use a descriptive title
 - Link the issues that are related to your PR in the body
-- Add en entry in the `CHANGELOG.md` file describing your change and crediting yourself for this awesome contribution you did
+- Add en entry in the `CHANGELOG.md` file describing your change and crediting yourself for the awesome contribution you made

 ## After the review